 How to Avoid Pot Online Purchase Scams

-- Don’t purchase pot online.
-It’s actually against the law in a lot of states to purchase marijuana online and have it delivered to your house.
-If there is a website that claims they can do such a thing, they are already breaking the law so chances are they will continue to disobey the law when they steal your money.
+- Don’t purchase pot online from websites you haven’t heard of.
+Purchasing marijuana on reliable websites like Weedmaps is ok.
+However, it’s actually against the law in a lot of states to purchase marijuana online and have it delivered to your house.
+If there are websites you’ve never heard of that claim they can do such a thing, chances are they are already breaking the law so they will continue to disobey the law when they steal your money.

 - Don’t give anyone your personal information.
 They can use this information to commit identity fraud, which can be used to apply for credit cards and go onto your financial institution under your name.

 - Don’t make online purchases using money orders, wire transfers, or other unusual methods of payment.
 In this day and age, we are used to making secure checkouts on a purchase page that requires entering debit card information.
 If a seller is making you purchase an item in an unusual way that you don’t trust, don’t make the purchase.

 - Only purchase cannabis in states where it is legal at well-known dispensaries.
 Businesses that legally sell weed and have a good reputation are the only places that you should trust when it comes to buying marijuana.

 Social Catfish is Here to Help You!